hexadecimalDinosaur/octoprint-cli/README.md

 * Setting extruder and bed temperature
 * Connect and disconnect from printer
 * Continuous status output with temperature status and progress bar
-* GCODE file uploads to server storage
+* GCODE and STL file uploads to server storage
 * Layer information from OctoPrint-DisplayLayerProgress plugin if installed on server

 ## Limitations